 [email protected]

 Kristi Fox received her J.D. cum laude from Vermont Law and Graduate School with a concentration in animal law.
-While in law school, she served as cochair of the Animal Law Society, worked as a clinician in the school’s Farmed Animal Advocacy Clinic, and interned with PETA’s animal law division.
+While in law school, she served as co-chair of the Animal Law Society, worked as a clinician in the school’s Farmed Animal Advocacy Clinic, and interned with the PETA Foundation’s Animal Law division.
 Before attending law school, Kristi was a marketing director for a global professional services firm and a senior technical project manager for PETA’s Interactive Media Group.
-She received an M.B.A. from Florida International University and a B.B.A. cum laude with a concentration in management and business law from Temple University.
+She received an M.B.A. from Florida International University and a B.B.A. from Temple University.

 Captive Animal Law Enforcement